viamrobotics/docs/docs/components/board/_index.md

 As supported boards have CS pins internally configured to correspond with SPI bus indices, you can enable this connection in your board's configuration by specifying the index of the bus at your CS pin's location and giving it a name.

-Integrate `spis` into your robot in the `attributes` of your board as follows:
+Integrate `spis` into your robot in the `attributes` of your board by adding the following to your board's JSON configuration:

 {{< tabs name="Configure a SPI Bus" >}}
 {{% tab name="JSON Example" %}}